apkp7/quick-store/README.md

 ```

 * Deploy Bootstrap Server as an application and Start it for acknowledging new node join-request.
- **Note**: Perform this step only on a seperate node (no db setup required for this application).
-System assumes that this node never fails.
-In production envrionment, it is prudent to have multiple backup servers for such tasks.
 ```
 bootstrapServer/$ python manage.py runserver 0:8000
 ```
+**Note**: Perform this last step only on a seperate node (no db setup required for this application).
+System assumes that this node never fails.
+In production envrionment, it is prudent to have multiple backup servers for such tasks.

 ### Project Structure